Automation Case Studies

-Though the company hasn’t formed an RPA Centre of Excellence (CoE) yet, most of the roles within its 15 member strong RPA team have the components of a CoE, such as business representatives, functional consultants, developers, testing team, support team, etc.
+Though the company hasn’t formed an RPA center of excellence (CoE) yet, most of the roles within its 15-member strong RPA team have the components of a CoE, such as business representatives, functional consultants, developers, testing team, support team, etc.

-Since the implementation of the UiPath Enterprise RPA Platform, MAS Holdings has saved 14,000 man-days annually as of date.
-Within the intimate wear business unit itself, the company has accrued 7,200 man-days savings per annum.
+Since the implementation of the UiPath Platform, MAS Holdings has saved 14,000 man-days annually as of date.
+Within the intimate wear business unit itself, the company has accrued 7,200 labor-days savings per annum.

 Some examples of critical processes where process efficiency gains have created tangible business value:

 PO creation is a very critical process for the company that demands high accuracy and on-time delivery.
 If the PO doesn't go out on time, the goods delivery is delayed, leading to backend capacity getting idle and productivity loss.
 The UiPath Robot helped deliver around 2,500 labor-days of savings while achieving on-time delivery and highest accuracy.